Matthew Brower, D.M.A.

 MUS 235: Class Piano II

 Since 2013, he has been a member of 6-wire, a crossover ensemble acclaimed for its synthesis of traditional and contemporary Eastern and Western musical styles.
-6-wire received a Chamber Music America grant to fund outreach concerts in 2015, and they have been honored to perform for Vice President Joe Biden, former Secretary of State Henry Kissinger, and Delaware Governor Jack Markell, and the National Committee on U.S.-China Relations.
-Their debut album, 6th Sense, in June 2018, featuring original compositions and arrangements of Gershwin, Bach, Sarasate, and Piazzolla and produced by Grammy Award-winning sound engineer Andreas Meyer.
-They have appeared as guest artists at Georgetown University and McDaniel College, where their performance was broadcasted on local public television.
-This upcoming season includes performances in Hong Kong, Carnegie Hall (Zankel Hall), Arizona, and Arkansas.
+They have been honored to perform for Vice President Joe Biden, former Secretary of State Henry Kissinger, and Delaware Governor Jack Markell, and the National Committee on U.S.-China Relations.
+Their debut album, 6th Sense, released in June 2018, was lauded by Gramophone for its “unique sound and repertoire”.

 Dr. Brower has collaborated with the Chamber Orchestra of Philadelphia on multiple occasions, including concerts at the Annenberg Center and the Kimmel Center, presenting music from Africa and the Americas, respectively.
 He has appeared as their featured pianist for live film screenings of La La Land and Grease at the Mann Center as well as a program of Belgian music for the Hon.
 Dirk Wouters, Belgian Ambassador to the United States, at the Kreeger Museum in Washington, D.C.

 As a vocal coach and choral accompanist, Dr. Brower has held positions at Opera Philadelphia, the Mendelssohn Club Chorus, Westminster Choir College, the Curtis Institute Summerfest Young Artist Voice Program, the Centre for Opera Studies in Italy, Opera in the Ozarks, the University of Pennsylvania, and the College of New Jersey.

 A dedicated pedagogue, Dr. Brower is a member of the Music Teachers National Association, the Maryland State Music Teachers Association, and the College Music Society and performed and presented a lecture, “Including Collaborative Training in the Piano Studio”, at their 2018 Northeast Regional Conference.